-A tale of brotherly love and pain, two of my uncles Robert and James Stewart served together side-by-side in the 20th Battalion and their service numbers are even consecutive.
+A tale of brotherly love and loss, two of my uncles Robert and James Stewart served together side-by-side in the 20th Battalion and their service numbers are even consecutive.

-They fought at several major engaemnets but at the battle of Hill 70 their fates would be decided.
-James was severly wounded by a shot through the spine, he was taken prisoner by the germans and ended up dying several days later in a field hospital in Tournai France.
+They fought at several major engagements but at the battle of Hill 70 their fates would be decided.
+James was severely wounded by a shot through the spine, he was taken prisoner by the Germans and ended up dying several days later in a field hospital in Tournai France.

 Pte.
 Stewart Welsh

 My Great Uncle Stewart Welsh served with the Royal Canadian Army Medical Corps as part of the Canadian Siberian Expeditionary Force.

 This was one of the last aspects of WW1 and is largely forgotten, a coalition forces of the allies went to Siberia to fight against the red army.
 They did their best to shore up and support the White Army which was loyal to the tsar.
 This campaign was a total failure in that regard as the red curtain would fall over eastern Europe for the next 70 years.